bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 WWW-Authenticate: Bearer
 ```

-As expected, the service return now a `401 Unauthorized`.
+As expected, the service returns now a `401 Unauthorized`.

 Let's call the endpoint with a valid bearer token returned from the Cognito token endpoint